momeedees/fab101-2017-muc-workshop/docs/participate.md

 * **Position Papers** outlining positions, stances and perspectives on community innovation and (digital) fabrication in and with academia.
 * **Case studies** describing interesting, novel, provocative or otherwise relevant cases of community innovation and (digital) fabrication and academia.
 * **Free-form contributions** Your case is best presented in VR, milled in wood, expressed by art or 3D printed?
 We welcome creative contributions.
-A 150-word abstract and one photo, sketch or other publishable media is required.
+A 150-word abstract and at least one photo, sketch, storyboard or other publishable media is required.